maazu/project-ssjf-calculator/readme.md

 ## Getting Started

-To execute this programme you will need python 3.9 <=
+To execute this programme you will need python 3.9 or greater

 ### Operations

 #### Arguments

 --testnumber can be any number or location of the the file if the number is too big and needs to be read from a file (only applicable in step2,step3,step4,step5)

---numberone can be any number or location of the the file if the number is too big and needs to be read from a file --numbertwo can be any number or location of the the file if the number is too big and needs to be read from a file --displayout will print the result of the computing operation on a screen.
+--numberone can be any number or location of the the file if the number is too big and needs to be read from a file

+--numbertwo can be any number or location of the the file if the number is too big and needs to be read from a file

+--displayout will print the result of the computing operation on a screen.

 --savefile will save the result of the computed operation in a txt file.
 This file is saved in results directory and computed result can be found under the calutated operation name directory.

 ### Add